Seasonal Packing Guide: What to Pack for Every Weather & Destination

 Nuances and Edge Cases:

-• High humidity (Southeast Asia): Quick-dry underwear, antifungal powder.
+• High Humidity (Southeast Asia): Quick-dry underwear, antifungal powder.

 • Heatwaves: Electrolyte packets, portable fan.